Deep belly laughs followed by shrieks and the thud of heavy footsteps across the carpet mean only one thing: Daddy is chasing.

 Mothers have an instinctual need to keep their young safe, even if it’s just to give them a break from a wrestling match or tickle time.
 Even animal parents demonstrate this inclination.
 Cheetahs move their babies every few days to remove any scent trails.
 Strawberry poison dart frog mothers will move their babies individually into separate waters so the tadpole siblings don’t eat each other, and the daddy frog pees on the babies to keep them from drying out.

+Beyond protecting our kids (and hopefully not peeing on them), we have eighteen years to prove to them that we are their safe place.
 One thing I teach my kids is that no matter what they do or how badly they mess up, I will always love them.
 That no matter what they do, God will always love them.

 The disappointment level dips but the love never does.